-PETALS consists of 7 key components (servers/databases).
+PETALS consists of 4 key components (servers/databases/instances/applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
 The type of PII collected by PETALS and the reasons for the collection of the PII are in the table below.

-Note: Due to the PIA being a public facing document, please do not include the server names in the table.
+Note: Due to the PIA being a public facing document, please do not include server names in the table.
 The first table of 3.9 in the PTA should be used to answer this question.